jestjs/jest/docs/TutorialReactNative.md

 The preset sets up the environment and is very opinionated and based on what we found to be useful at Facebook.
 All of the configuration options can be overwritten just as they can be customized when no preset is used.

-### Disabled automocking and node environment
+### Node Environment

-Because most snapshot tests will be integration tests that require React, React-Native and your components to be unmocked, automocking is disabled by default.
 Instead of `jsdom`, a simple `node` environment is loaded that is similar to a react-native environment.
 Because the node environment doesn't load any DOM or browser APIs it improves Jest's startup greatly.

 ### preprocessorIgnorePatterns customization